Detailed search

 Big data processing

-The study program Software and data engineering aims at expertise in analysis, design and development of complex software solutions, and systems focused on big data processing.
+The study programme Software and data engineering aims at expertise in analysis, design and development of complex software solutions, and systems focused on big data processing.
 The portfolio of courses provided in the study covers a number of technological platforms, from classic, web-based, to modern cloud and distributed solutions.
 A required part of the study is a work on team project where students apply not only the theoretical knowledge and technological skills but also team work abilities.

 The graduate gains a deep knowledge of software and data engineering based on her/his specialization.
 With the specialization Software engineering the graduate is able to analyse requirements for software solutions, to design architectures, and to lead the development process.
 The specialization Software development prepares the graduate for leading a team of SW developers, including parallel and cloud environments.
 The development of internet applications is covered by the specialization Web engineering, including web, cloud and other internet technologies with an emphasize on scalability, robustness and security.
 The graduate of Database systems is able to design and integrate schemas of various databases and to develop complex database applications.
 With the Big data processing specialization the graduate is prepared for the role of data scientist with abilities in data mining and related data analytics knowledge.